twhughes/Script_My_Workout/README.md

 3. Group your exercises and routines into 'sections' using `workout/sections.py`.

 4. Combine sections together to form daily workouts in `workout/workouts.py`.

+## Features Coming soon

+[ ] More sophisticated definition of exercise (difficulty, categories, etc.)
+[ ] Randomization of workouts (choose amount of time and difficulty -> generate exercise list) [ ] Progress bar display.
+[ ] ASCII art for each exercise.

+I fully welcome contributions or ideas for new features or improvements!
+Please leave an issue or pull request if you want to make any contributions.

+## Credit

+Copyright (2020) Tyler Hughes
+Logo by Nadine Gilmer @nagilmer